 Gluten Free Rolled Oats

 You can’t have oatmeal raisin cookies without oats!
 I love oats.
 They are relatively inexpensive, nonperishable, and so simple yet so delicious.
 I honestly have these cookies for breakfast on the go sometimes because they are basically an oatmeal bowl in cookie form.
+In order to make this recipe gluten free, make sure to purchase gluten-free rolled oats.

 If you’ve seen some of my more recent posts you also know that I love using chia seeds!
 Chia seeds are a great source of fiber and help contribute to satiety, in addition to other health benefits.